 - View suppliers and purveyors as partners not adversaries.
 Anytime someone gets something for nothing, someone gets nothing for something.

 - Different is not always better, but better is always different.
-We may never know the key to success, but one sure way to failure in the mobile food business is trying to please everybody.
+We may never know the single most important key to food truck business success, but one sure way to failure in the industry is trying to please everybody.
 Stay true to your concept and the guest demographic group you have chosen to serve.

 - The more you keep doing what you are doing, the more you are going to get what you got.
 If you are happy with the results of your business, keep doing what you are doing.
 If you are not, then there is only one way to correct it.… you have to change the way you do things in business, until you are satisfied with the results.